How to connect MASV with Wasabi

 }

-You can restrict access in your policy for convenience so that it simply provides only relevant folders.
+Example 2: You can restrict access in your policy for convenience so that it simply provides only relevant folders.
 Or you can do this for security, to limit access to specific folders.
-Here’s an example that limits access to the location-a and location-b folders in the second-unit bucket.
+Here’s an example that limits "send from" access to the location-a and location-b folders in the second-unit bucket.
 Notice that the folder names in s3:prefix use the trailing wildcard character (“*”), not the path separator (“/”):

 {